herrmit/co-merge-cherry-pick-rebase/README.md

 From the starting point you can try one of the other make targets like, `make merge`, `make cherry-pick*`, etc.

+**Hint:** To avoid merge conflicts every commit consists one one new file.

 ## Inspect the results

 A graphical git client eases the inspections of the results, but textual command line output suffices in the worst case.
 Use e.g. `git log`, `git status`, etc.